E-Fumi/TheAccidentalCastleDreamer/README.md

 ### Losses

 The overall loss function is composed of 3 independent components:<br/>
-- a simple reconstruction loss equal to the mean squared error between all corresponding values of the input and output tensors.<br/>
+- a simple reconstruction loss, the mean squared error between all corresponding values of the input and output tensors.<br/>
-- a KL-divergence loss function to incentivise the latent space distributions to occupy the same space. <br/>
+- a KL-divergence loss function to incentivise the latent space distributions to occupy the same space, multiplied by a hyperparameter (beta). <br/>
-- a perceptual loss function (which I have only recently began tinkering with) hinging on a pre-trained network.<br/>
+- a perceptual loss function (which I have only recently began tinkering with) hinging on a pre-trained computer vision model.
+The variational autoencoder's input and output images are passed through the pre-trained network, the activity of an early convolutional (or pooling) layer is compared for the two images, and the absolute error is calculated for the corresponding entries.
+This term is likewise multiplied by a hyperparameter (gamma). <br/>

 ### Architecture

 Placeholder text.

 ### Monitoring
+The reconstruction and perceptual loss terms' values alone cannot provide a detailed insight in the network's performance (mse is very forgiving on blurry pictures and perceptual loss functions are frequently very forgiving of visual artifacts).
+The project contains a folder with 12 pictures in it.
+During training, with a given frequency (once every 1000 steps by default, but this can be changed in the hyperparameters file) the network's performance is monitored by saving reconstruction attempts in a local 'monitor_reconstruction' folder.<br/>

 <p align="center">
   <img src="./readme_media/monitoring.gif"><br/>
  </p>
+Analogously, every 1000 training steps 12 random latent space vectors from a normal distribution are decoded into images and saved in a local 'monitor_generation' folder.<br/>
+Once training and testing are concluded, 100 random latent space vectors are decoded into images and saved in a local 'demo_{model_name}' folder.

 ### Hardware